BluePsyduck/mapper-manager/README.md

 a certain pair of objects or not.
 Each type of mapper comes with an interface and a corresponding adapter for the manager to handle this type of mappers.
 New types can always be added in the client code if there is a need for them.

+If a mapper requires access to the `MapperManager` to e.g. map other objects, you have to implement the `MapperManagerAwareInterface` to have it get injected into your mapper instance to avoid having circular dependencies.

 ### Static Mapper

 A static mapper implementing the `StaticMapperInterface` knows the combination of source and destination object it